virmitio/python_text_adventure/python_adventure.md

 `Parse_Command(string Command)` -- Extract first word as command, then call related function with remainder of string as parameter?
   - --> Default:  "I don't understand that command."
   - --!
 Remember to include a "Help" function to list permitted commands!

+`GetObjectID(string Name)` -- Int.
+Find object which matches `Name` in the object list and return that object's ID.
+Returns `-1` if not found.

+`IsUsable(int Object_ID)` -- Boolean.
+Look up if the given object works with the `Use` command.

+`IsTakable(int Object_ID)` -- Boolean.
+Look up if the given object works with the `Take` command.

+`GetTakeMessage(int Object_ID)` -- String.
+Returns the string description for taking the given object.

+`GetObjectStatus(int Object_ID)` -- Int.
+Look up the current status of an object.
+What this means varies by object.

+`GetStatusMessage(int Object_ID)` -- String.
+Returns the status string for the given object's current status.

+`GetObjectRoom(int Object_ID)` -- Int.
+Returns the `Room_ID` where the object currently is.

 -----